-for selecting a QUALITY product.
-We want you to take pride in operating this product ••• as much pride as we have in bringing this product to you!
+for selecting a QUALITY product by Lincoln Electric.
+We want you for selecting a QUALITY product by Lincoln Electric.
+We want you to take pride in operating this Lincoln Electric Company product ••• as much pride as we have in bringing this product to you!